AtanasovAtanas/interactive-content/EN/09-HTTP-Basics/04-HTTP-Request.md

 This is the command we send to the server.

-This line says what resource we want to get or process.
+This line says what resources we want to get or process.

 The request line starts: